erodrigufer/CS_Resources/FreeBSDCheatsheet.md

 ## Release management
 ### Upgrading to a major release
-* `freebsd-update -r 11.1-RELEASE upgrade` : `11.1-RELEASE` should be the name of the major release to which the system should be upgraded. `CURRENT` and `STABLE` branches cannot be upgraded with this command.
+1. `freebsd-update -r 11.1-RELEASE upgrade` : `11.1-RELEASE` should be the name of the major release to which the system should be upgraded. `CURRENT` and `STABLE` branches cannot be upgraded with this command.
+This command will fetch all the data that has to be updated in the actual system and makes a comparison between the current files and the files that will be upgraded.
+It will tell you which files need to be modified to perform an upgrade.
+2. `freebsd-update install` : This command will actually upgrade the system.
+3. `reboot` : Reboot the host to properly install the kernel.
+After installing the new kernel, we can again proceed with an installation of userland features.
+4. `freebsd-update install` : After rebooting the system (which properly finishes the installation of a new kernel), continue upgrading userland programs.
+5. `freebsd-update install` : Remove old shared libraries (check _Absolute FreeBSD Chapter 18 for a more detail information about this configuration step_).
+6. `reboot` : Reboot one final time to check that everything works properly and the system can be cleanly initialized after a reboot.